 - Reboot the device.

-If you’ve a bit of old experience with decompiling and modifying apks, your procedure is in the favor to success.
+If you have got a bit of old experience with decompiling and modifying apks, your procedure is in the favor of success.
 While, if it ain’t, make sure to follow the process again.
 Have doubts?
 Ask below through comments.